knative/docs/blog/releases/announcing-knative-v0-25-release.md

 #### 💫 New Features & Changes

+- The new plugin `kn-quickstart` is now part of the home-brew plugins suite.
+Install the plugin using `brew install knative-sandbox/kn-plugins/quickstart` then use it with `kn quickstart kind` this will create a kind cluster with knative installed.
+Make sure to update `kn` to `v0.25` for example using `brew upgrade kn`

 - Deprecate `lookup-path` as path lookup will always be enabled in the future ([#1422](https://github.com/knative/client/pull/1422))
 - Add `--tls` option to domain create command ([#1419](https://github.com/knative/client/pull/1419))
 - Lookup plugins in `$PATH` by default ([#1412](https://github.com/knative/client/pull/1412))